Find out how the right legal advice could enhance the sale value of your business by 10% or even more...

 The message is clear: start early if you want to reap maximum value when the time comes to exit your business.

-The pre-requisites for a sound exit plan and partnership exit strategy.
+The pre-requisites for a sound exit plan

 There are a number of foundation stones for an effective exit plan.
 By ‘effective’ we mean an exit plan that facilitates and assists potential buyers’ due diligence and guards against buyers finding ways to drive down the sale price.